 Share Your Story

 Sharing your story is particularly important for online services that don’t have the ability to interact with customers in person.
-Make sure your website has a page that details your company history and mission.
+Make sure your website has a page that details your company's history and mission.

 Utilize a company swag store to get merchandise that’s branded with your company logo.
-You can do a couple different things with branded merchandise.
+You can do a couple of different things with branded merchandise.
 If you have a base of passionate customers, you can sell the merchandise online or in your store.
 Or, you can give out smaller branded items to your clients or customers for free.
 Either way, branded items are a great way to spread the word about your business.